Victim Support Finland

 RIKU is a member of the European umbrella organisation, Victim Support Europe (VSE), advocating on behalf of all victims of crime.
 The organisation has more than 20 member states and its central office is located in Brussels.

 RIKU’s management board has representatives from all the implementing organisations and the National Church Council.
 In addition, there is a member from the Ministry of Justice, as well as expert members from the Ministry of Social Affairs and Health and the National Police Board.
 RIKU’s executive manager operates on the management board as a presenter and the development manager as a secretary.
-Development director of The Federation of Mother and Child Homes and shelters Sari Laaksonen operates as chairman.
+Secretary General Kristiina Kumpula from the Finnish Red Cross operates as chairman.